 However, you must decide what your business or website does and what problem does it solve?

-Do you sell wedding dresses, or are you an emergency plumber.
+Do you sell wedding dresses, or are you an accountant?
 While this might be the basic premise of your business, you might also offer numerous other services and products of which the person using the internet might be searching for.

 Luckily you will be able to find out exactly what people are searching for during your keyword research stage.
 The keyword research stage is perhaps the most important of all.

 Keyword research is the art of discovering what people are searching for on-line